David Berman (musician): Critical acclaim and substance abuse: 1996–2001

 Berman began to take hard drugs in 1998, during a period of depression.
-He began to take heroin, methamphetamine and crack cocaine, with his use of the latter reaching the point of addiction; he sought existential insight from drugs but eventually his dependency led to reculsion and dejection.
-Several of Berman's friends died in the years that followed, including Robert Bingham, the founder and editor of Open City, who died in 1999 after a heroin overdose.
+He started to take heroin, methamphetamine and crack cocaine, with his use of cocaine reaching the point of addiction; he sought existential insight from drugs but eventually his dependency led to reclusion and dejection.
+Several of Berman's friends died in the following years, including Robert Bingham, the founder and editor of Open City, who died in 1999 after a heroin overdose.
 Berman twice unintentionally overdosed; one incident followed the release party for Bright Flight.
 That album's darker sound reflected his struggles with substance abuse.